bohanzhu/test_doc/README.md

 ### Installation

 Run the script to see python version.
-Make sure you have python 2 installed
+Make sure python is installed properly.

 ```
 python -V